lucia-auth/lucia/documentation/collection/main/learn/basics/sessions.md

 ## Delete dead sessions

 Your database may be polluted with expired, dead sessions.
 Lucia will attempt to clean up your database on some method call with the default configuration, but you can manually delete all dead sessions of a user with [`deleteDeadUserSessions()`](/reference/api/server-api#deletedeadusersessions).
-You can disable the auto-database cleanup with [`autoDatabaseCleanup`](/reference/configure/lucia-configurations#autodatabasecleanup) configuration.
+You can disable the auto-database cleanup with the [`autoDatabaseCleanup`](/reference/configure/lucia-configurations#autodatabasecleanup) configuration.

 ## Configure sessions